Our Place Board bring together key organisations and individuals across Medway.

 CEO Historic Dockyard

-Director Regeneration, Culture, Environment and Transformation & Deputy Chief Executive - Medway Council
+Director of Place & Deputy Chief Executive - Medway Council

 Richard drives the delivery of the Council’s placemaking agenda, seeking to establish Medway as a great place to live, to work, to learn and to visit.
-As Director and Deputy Chief Executive, Richard has responsibility for Frontline Services, Physical and Cultural Regeneration and Transformation.
+As Director and Deputy Chief Executive, Richard has responsibility for Frontline Services, Culture and Community, Regeneration and Communications and Marketing.

 Richard has held a number of roles at Medway since its inception in 1998, and before that time worked in a range of positions across Kent County Council, both at corporate and service level.

-Executive Assistant to the Director Regeneration, Culture, Environment and Transformation & Deputy Chief Executive Medway Council
+Executive Assistant to the Director of Place & Deputy Chief Executive - Medway Council.

-Emma supports the Deputy Chief Executive across the range of his responsibilities, including our Putting Medway on the Map Agenda.
-Emma was born in Medway, and has lived in Medway for over 26 years.
+Emma supports the Deputy Chief Executive across the range of his responsibilities, including our Putting Medway on the Map agenda.
+Emma was born in Medway, and has lived in Medway all her life.

 Emma was educated in Medway, attending one of Medway’s all-girl Grammar Schools where she studied Mathematics, Business Studies, Spanish and French at A-Level.

-Emma joined Medway Council as a recruiting assistant following her school studies and has continued to shape her career at Medway Council since that temporary role.
+Emma joined Medway Council as a recruiting assistant following her school studies and has continued to shape her career at Medway Council since that time.

 Emma is passionate about Medway and its rich heritage and great future.
 Emma’s favourite view of Medway is from Church Green, Strood, with a vantage point of Medway’s monumental regeneration programme and a number of Medway’s greenspaces (Medway has the equivalent of 13.3 Hyde Parks under our direct management).